angular/angular-ja/aio-ja/content/guide/standalone-components.en.md

 # Getting started with standalone components

+<div class="alert is-important">

+The standalone component feature is available for [developer preview](https://angular.io/guide/releases#developer-preview).
+It's ready for you to try, but it might change before it is stable.

+</div>

 In v14 and higher, **standalone components** provide a simplified way to build Angular applications.
 Standalone components, directives, and pipes aim to streamline the authoring experience by reducing the need for `NgModule`s.
 Existing applications can optionally and incrementally adopt the new standalone style without any breaking changes.

-<div class="alert is-important">

-The standalone component feature is available for developer preview.
-It's ready for you to try; but it might change before it is stable.

-</div>

 ## Creating standalone components

+<iframe width="560" height="315" src="https://www.youtube.com/embed/x5PZwb4XurU" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### The `standalone` flag and component `imports`